Harassment and Abuse

 In an emergency situation:

-Call the police on 999 If you or are being harassed and feel you're in danger.
+Call the police on 999 if you are being harassed and feel you're in danger.
 The police are the only organisation that may be able to provide protection if you are concerned for your safety.

 The West Midlands Police have a webpage which provides information on how to contact them to report harassment and how they are likely to deal with it.
 You may also wish to visit your local police station to discuss the matter and/or report the incidents.
 There is a police station based in the city centre.